Notice: This page requires JavaScript to function properly.

 Stateless

 Each request from the client to the server must include all the information needed to process that request.
-The server should not retain any state between requests, meaning that each request is independent of others.
+The server should not retain any state between requests, ensuring each request is isolated from others.

 java